 Serious Case Reviews play a vital role in helping local professionals and organisations to continually improve the way they work, individually or together, to keep children safe and free from harm.

-When a child dies, and abuse or neglect are known or suspected to be a factor in the death, Barnsley Safeguarding Children Board will always undertake a Serious Case Review; firstly to consider whether there may be other children at risk of harm, such as siblings, and secondly to get a better understanding of how agencies involved with the child worked together, how and why decisions were made, and what lessons can be learned.
+When a child dies, or is seriously harmed and abuse or neglect are known or suspected to be a factor in the death, Barnsley Safeguarding Children Board will always undertake a Serious Case Review; firstly to consider whether there may be other children at risk of harm, such as siblings, and secondly to get a better understanding of how agencies involved with the child worked together, how and why decisions were made, and what lessons can be learned.

 Changes to notification process of serious incidents